craftcms/docs/docs/2.x/config-settings.md

 **Since**: Craft 2.2

-The path that users should be redirected to after logging in from the Control Panel.
+The path that users should be redirected to after logging in from the control panel.

 This setting will also come into effect if the user visits the CP’s Login page when they are already logged in, or the CP’s root URL (e.g. /admin).